|

 using the tag <record-spec> in the <file-spec> tag.
 Every record-spec

-attribute which signifies the kind of record it is configuring
+will have a record-type attribute which signifies the kind of record it is configuring

 like header record or detail record or trailer record.
-This record-type
+This record-type should be unique

 across the file spec and the value can be taken from RecordType class.
 Allowed to use other record types